3 Factors That Can Affect the Mental Health of Students with Autism

 Schools are becoming more and more reliant on compiling data to demonstrate educational achievement.
 Where does this data come from?
 From frequent testing and performance objectives.
 This can cause performance anxiety and negative social comparison, instead of encouraging them to see that everyone has unique strengths and weaknesses.
 They may take their negative results to heart and develop a highly fierce internal critic.

-To combat this, parents should look for somewhere where they know their child will be appreciated and valued for who they are as an individual.
+To combat this, parents should look for somewhere where they know their teen will be appreciated and valued for who they are as an individual.
 Where, regardless of diagnoses, they are encouraged to recognize their strengths, make friends and socialize with like-minded peers, and prepare themselves for a successful future beyond school.

 Peer Groups